Yalgur

 Poojas to Lord Yalguresh

-Utsavas like Sri Rama Navami, Gudi Padva, Hanumath Jayanti are the annual functions of this temple.
+Utsavas like Sri Rama Navami, Gudi Padva, and Hanumath Jayanti are the annual functions of this temple.
 On the day of Sri Hanumath Jayanti ‘doola utsavam’ is performed to the Lord.
 During the Kartik month special poojas are conducted and thousands of devotees are given annadhanam.

 Go Shala of Uttaradimath

-Location of the temple : Sri Yalguresh [Hanuman] Temple, Yalgur, Bijapur"
+Location of the temple: Sri Yalguresh [Hanuman] Temple, Yalgur, Bijapur"

 Experience